vishvAsa/kalpAntaram/kANe/v1p2/000/General_Index.md

 849n.
 Sūrlra, prāyaścitta for killing a, p.

 126n.; dharnas of, p.
 280n.; set forth in Smṛtikaumudi, p.
 798; not fit for sacrifice, p 9; usury allowed towards, p.
 73; inviting of ascetic, at dinner for gods and manes, fined, p.
 219; was not to be appo. inted judge, p.
-335; woman. marriage of, with a dvijāti, pp. 261, 331; illegitimate son of, gets share in father's property, pp. 289, 561; allowed niyoga by Visvarūpa, 561; can perform Vajśvadeva and the offerings of bali, p.
+335; woman. marriage of, with a dvijāti, pp. 261, 331; illegitimate son of, gets share in father's property, pp. 289, 561; allowed niyoga by Viśvarūpa, 561; can perform Vajśvadeva and the offerings of bali, p.
 763; stidras are vajasaneyins, p.
 893; should perform five daily yajñas to the accompaniment of the word

 namaskāra' as the mantra, p.
 894; could perform tā masapūjā, p.
 895; whether Purāpa mantra could be recited by, pp. 895–96; Mahābhārata was composed for, P. 896; may adopt daughter's or sister's son, p.
 955. Śūdrācāracintīmani, pp. 846, 851.
 Sūdrakamalā kara, p.
 930. Sugatisopāna, of Gabeśvaramiśra, pp.